ikrima/gamedevguide/contents/guides/ue4guide/wip/tolva/Tolva_ Perf Tool Helpers.md

 - Command to Toggle Determinism (e.g. Fixed Random Seed, Set Fixed Timestep, etc).
 Look at what these commandline options are and see if it's possible to set them at runtime

-\-Deterministic (shortcut for -fixedtimestep/-fixedseed)
+- Deterministic (shortcut for -fixedtimestep/-fixedseed)

-\-fixedtimestep
+- fixedtimestep

-\-FixedSeed
+- FixedSeed

-\-usefixedtimestep
+- usefixedtimestep

 - Custom Stats Visualizer Widget: Should display window with visualizer for render budget